top of page

 The noun 'magic' has a mystical etymology that traces its origins to ancient cultures and beliefs.
 It can be linked back to the Greek word 'magos,' which referred to a member of a Persian priestly caste known for their knowledge of astrology and the interpretation of dreams.
 This term likely influenced the Old Persian word 'magush,' meaning 'sorcerer' or 'magician.'
 Over time, 'magic' evolved to encompass the art, practice, or phenomenon of using supernatural or mystical forces to create seemingly impossible or extraordinary effects.
 In essence, 'magic' reflects the enduring fascination humans have had with the mysterious and the unexplained, drawing upon ancient traditions and beliefs that sought to tap into hidden powers and transcend the ordinary.
 The etymology of 'magic' thus highlights its historical connection to the realms of wonder and enchantment.

-Quiz: Find the meaning of magic
+Quiz: Find the meaning of the noun magic:

 Try Again!